Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Experiments with Sparse MoEs for Object Detection

 \subsection{Evaluation}

 \textbf{Performance}: the hard-constrained models performed slightly better than the soft-constrained ones, although none of the models with MoE layers outperformed the baseline (see Table \ref{tab:DetectorMoE}).
-We further observe only a slight performance drop for the \textit{Single} model compared to 2 separate gates.
+We further observe only a slight performance drop for the \textit{Single} model compared to two separate gates.

+\textbf{Specialization of the \textit{2Block-MoE} in regressor}: to gain insights into the weighting decisions of BBox regressor, we first analyze the behavior visually.
+For this, we keep $k_{cls}=2$ experts active in the classifier MoE and only analyze the regressor MoE.

-\textbf{Specialization of the \textit{2Block-MoE} in regressor}: visual comparison of the BBoxes reveals, that all experts have problems estimating the precise object boundaries for an atypical pose, whereas predictions on an object with a clear front view vary less (see Fig.~ \ref{fig:bbox_detectormoe_comparison_owl}).
+Visual comparison of the bounding boxes (see Figure~ \ref{fig:bbox_detectormoe_comparison_owl}) for a selected image reveals, that all experts have problems estimating the precise object boundaries for an atypical pose, whereas predictions on an object with a clear front view vary less.
 The gate is not always able to pick the single best expert.
 Still, the inactive experts would both overestimate the bottom of the bounding box, while the selected experts both predict the bottom tightly.
 Predictions made by distinct experts in the hard-constrained model vary less than for models trained with soft constraints.

-The classwise analysis and the evaluation for different feature levels have revealed that experts in regressor MoE layers do not specialize in predicting BBoxes for distinct classes.
-On the contrary, the gate selects experts mainly depending on the input of different feature map levels.
+To analyze the behavior of distinct experts in the regressor, we compute the averagely assigned weights to each regression expert during the evaluation and break down the weight assignments into the different feature map levels $P_3$ to $P_7$.
+On each feature map level, the gating network computes separate weights and consequently selects experts independently of other levels.
+We compute the average weight assignments on the sparse weight vectors after selecting the $k=2$ active experts (see Table \ref{tab:detectorMoE_regressor_avg_weighting}).

+We also illustrate the results in Figure \ref{fig:detectorMoE_KL_regression_per_level} by plotting the predicted bounding boxes for several images\footnote{Images taken from Wikimedia Commons, licensed under CC BY-SA 4.0 (b-d) and CC BY 4.0 (a,e,f). } with objects of varying scales.
+The results show that the gating network selects experts depending on the feature map levels.

+The hard-constrained gating network using the relative importance constraint assigns weights in a more diversified way (see Table \ref{tab:detectorMoE_regressor_avg_weighting}).
+Still, experts tend to be mainly utilized for different feature map levels.
+We conclude that distinct experts in the hard-constrained case perform better because they are activated on a larger number of different feature map levels and are trained to compute bounding boxes on different scales.
+Expert 1 is the only expert that is primarily used for detecting small objects.

+Altogether, we conclude that the gating network selects experts mainly depending on the input of different feature map levels.
+Even though we did not apply the constraints level-wise, the experts performed similarly accurate when detecting objects of different scales at different feature map levels.
+Improvements could be made by training specific experts on datasets, particularly for small or large objects.